-Please use the tabs to read about the day by day itinerary, and other useful information.
+Please use the tabs above to read about the day by day itinerary, and other useful information.

-Your guide will bring the gear you requested, or accompany you if you need to purchase or rent boots or any additional gear.
+Your guide will bring the gear you requested.
 Your night in the hotel, with breakfast, is included.
 Dinner is at your charge.

 From the top of the Charamillon cable car, you'll reach Albert 1er hut.
 You'll be learning ice and snow climbing basics on the Tour glacier with crampons, ice axes and ropes.

 In the afternoon, hike to the Albert 1er hut at 2702m.